Kintyre/ksconf/docs/source/cli.md

       --dry-run, -D         Enable dry-run mode.
 Instead of writing the minimizing the TARGET file, preview what what be removed in the form of a 'diff'.
-      --output OUTPUT       Write the minimzed output to a separate file instead of updating TARGET.
+      --output OUTPUT       Write the minimized output to a separate file instead of updating TARGET.
 This can be use to preview changes if dry-run produces a large diff.
 This may also be helpful in other workflows.